wildlifela/amazon-nova-samples/speech-to-speech/sample-codes/websocket-nodejs/README.md

-# Nova Sonic TypeScript Example: Real-time Audio Streaming with AWS Bedrock Integration
+# Amazon Nova Sonic TypeScript Example: Real-time Audio Streaming with AWS Bedrock Integration

 This project implements a bidirectional WebSocket-based audio streaming application that integrates with Amazon Nova Sonic model for real-time speech-to-speech conversion.
 The application enables natural conversational interactions through a web interface while leveraging Amazon's new powerful Nova Sonic model for processing and generating responses.